 TENKER Q5 Mini Projector – Best Value Projector

 TENKER Q5 Mini Projector is the best value projector in our list of best projectors under $100.
-Also a 2018 upgrade, it supports 1080p resolution movies and images.
+It supports 1080p resolution movies and images.
 The LED lamp used can run for up to 20,000 hours at a brightness of 1500 lumens.
 The contrast ratio is 1000:1 with a display of 800 x 400.
 Manufacturers recommend that this projector is for home use as it will not produce the type of imaging desired for presentations.

 The screen size ranges from 35 to 100 inches with a projection distance of about 1.15 to 3 meters.
 The recommended length is, however, two meters.
 You can plug it into all your devices.
 That means your smartphone, tablet, PC, laptop, gaming console, and USB drives.
 This model has a cooling system that reduces the noise in half compared to previous models.

 - Reduced fan noise